KxSystems/docs/docs/interfaces/protobuf/examples.md

 }
 ```

-## Load Protobufkdb Library
+## Load Protobufkdb library

-From the root of the repository load the protobufkdb library
+From the root of the repository load the `protobufkdb` library

 ```q
 q)\l q/protobufkdb.q
 ```

-## Import Schema File
+## Import schema file

-When using dynamic import functionality you need to specify the path of your proto (schema) files first.
-As such we tell protobufkdb the location of schema files of interest specifying its path (`"./proto"`) and importing the relevant file (`"sample.proto"`).
+When using dynamic import functionality, specify the path of your Proto (schema) files first.
+As such we tell `protobufkdb` the location of schema files of interest, specifying its path (`"./proto"`) and importing the relevant file (`"sample.proto"`).

-!!!Note
-	This step is not necessary when using a library built from source, where schema files are linked appropriately.
+!!! detail "This step is not necessary when using a library built from source, where schema files are linked appropriately."

 ```q
 q).protobufkdb.addProtoImportPath["proto"]
 q).protobufkdb.importProtoFile["sample.proto"]
 ```

-## Checking Schema File
+## Check schema file

-Ensure the schema file has been imported appropriately and display the schemas therein.
+Ensure the schema file has been imported appropriately.
+Display the schemas in it.

 ```q
 q).protobufkdb.displayMessageSchema[`Office]